Hania Travel Guide

 Hania has a number of clubs, with some quietly gay-friendly options.

-Hania has many good museums, with the Maritime Museum.
+Hania has many good museums, especially the Maritime Museum.
 The city's gorgeous sand and pebble beaches offer sun, surf and relaxation, and day trips to Crete's myriad attractions are an option.
 Visitors will enjoy exploring the quaint narrow streets.

-The pavements in Hania are very narrow, making strolling along the streets a bit hazardous.
+The pavements in Hania are very narrow, so strolling along the streets can be a bit hazardous.